ADGEfficiency/adgefficiency.github.io/_posts/2019-02-11-energy-py-linear-forecast-quality.md

 ## Using battery storage to measure electricity price forecast quality

 First we create an instance of the `Battery` class.
-We use a very large capacity battery so that the battery will chase after all possible arbitrage opportunities with a roundtrip efficiency of 100%.
+We use a large capacity battery so that the battery will chase after all possible arbitrage opportunities with a roundtrip efficiency of 100%.

 ```python
 import energypylinear